njw0709/ShapeY/README.md

 # ShapeY

 ShapeY is a benchmark that tests a vision system's shape recognition capacity.
 ShapeY currently consists of ~68k images of 200 3D objects taken from ShapeNet.
 Note that this benchmark is not meant to be used as a training dataset, but rather serves to validate that the visual object recogntion / classification under inspection has developed a capacity to perform well on our benchmarking tasks, which are designed to be hard if the system does not understand shape.
-Find our paper at: https://openreview.net/pdf?id=nN5ZRwsVaxU

 ## Installing ShapeY
 Requirements: Python 3, Cuda version 10.2 (prerequisite for cupy)